yjhong89/Turtlebot3-Raspberry-pi/README.md

 * [OpenCR setup](http://emanual.robotis.com/docs/en/platform/turtlebot3/opencr_setup/#opencr-setup),  <br />
   * Make sure **jump_to_fw** text be printed. <br/>
   * Do not need to install Arduino on rasberry pi.
-Install Arduino on your Remote pc.
+Install Arduino on your Remote PC.
 [Arduino setup](http://emanual.robotis.com/docs/en/parts/controller/opencr10/#arduino-ide)(<br/>
-  * Connect OpenCR to your Remote pc and run Arudino on your Remote PC.
+  * Connect OpenCR to your Remote PC and run Arudino on your Remote PC.

 * Before uploading **Examples/turtlebot3/turtlebot3_model/turtlebot3_core**, <br/>need to setup first DYNAMIXEL firmware on OpenCR. <br/>
   * If not, DYNAMIXEL will not move at all.